KatharineZhang/ButterWalk/README.md

 - cd into the client folder and run `npx expo start`
 - Switch to Expo Go by pressing 's' if the QR code is in development mode
 - Open your app on the device in the simulator

+# To Use Simulator (Windows)
+- Download Android Studio
+- Add ANDROID_HOME to your system variables
+- Add platform-tools path to User variables Path
+- Make an emulator on Android Studio
+- Launch the emulator and download expo go on the phone
+- Switch to Expo Go by pressing 's'
+- Copy paste the link under Metro waiting at "exp://..." into the 'paste url manually' in the emulator's expo go

 # Development